 We all get anxious about the unknown, and that’s to be expected.
 This helpful blog post includes a script of what to say if your child is not willing and open to meet me.
 If your child still refuses, you can access expert guidance & support from me with your very own Coaching Success Blueprint – a detailed, customised report that gives you the answers you’re looking for.
 Click here to find out more.

 Are we ready for coaching?

-Although it’s been said that I connect with children at another level and I do have an excellent track record (you can read about it here on my website), I’m not a miracle worker and I like to keep it real.
+Although it’s been said that I connect with children at another level and I do have an excellent track record, I’m not a miracle worker and I like to keep it real.
 I know coaching works when all parties are working hard and are committed to making changes.
 This is why I need you to take stock and be honest before you begin.
 There is no magic bullet.
 This blog post Are You Ready for Smiley Coaching? is worth a read.

 How much time do we need to dedicate to this?

 The time for your coaching session is not your only commitment if you want to see a change.
 After all, it’s the silence between the notes that makes the melody.
 You will receive a coaching pack with videos, audios and coaching exercises to complete between sessions.
 It’s up to you how much time you invest.
 I can’t change you or your child, but it’s down to both of you to make it happen.

 Think of it like losing weight: there is no magic wand.
 You hire a personal trainer to recommend a set diet, and to keep you motivated and on track with your exercise programme.
 Your personal trainer will also make sure you’re doing the exercises in the right way so you don’t injure yourself, help you with any mindset issues that are holding you back and identify where you need to prioritise and focus your energy.
 In return, you will be committed to change, show up for your sessions, do the homework and be open to doing things differently.

 Coaching is like magic.
 I believe you and your child are resourceful enough to do anything!